mykejohns18/ice-pop/README.md

 Backend

-Node.js with Express.js
+Node.js with Express.js (for payment processing and product management)

-Payment Integration

-Safaricom M-Pesa Daraja API